 The Importance of Your Family Health History

-November 26th is not just Thanksgiving this year – it’s also National Family Health History Day.
+Thanksgiving this year is also National Family Health History Day.

 Unfortunately, the reality is that you might end up with the same illnesses that your loved ones have.
 While there is no guarantee you will get them, hereditary medical conditions oftentimes come unexpectedly.
 It is best to learn how to live an informed lifestyle that increases your chances of staying healthy.

 Here’s how you can open the conversation to learn more about your family’s medical history.

 If you don’t know much about your family’s health history, you may have to ask someone.

 Sometimes family members don’t open a dialogue about medical history because it may be emotional for them.
 After all, they may know loved ones who currently or have had to battle a genetic illness.

 However, it’s important to begin this conversation so you can have an understanding of your family’s medical history.
 You’ll want to be open and honest with this discussion, telling them that you’re looking to learn more about what genetically could affect you in the future.